Tyson Danner named new RME executive director

 In September 2018, Danner was named interim executive director of RME, a position he expected to hold through June.
 He continued to be a member of the staff at Quad City Arts, but was on loan full time to RME.

-Carmen Darland, former CEO of Quad City Arts, retired in December after leading that organization for 10 years, and was succeeded by Kevin Maynard, a Geneseo native and former executive director of Galesburg’s Orpheum Theatre.
+Carmen Darland, former CEO of Quad City Arts, retired in December after leading that organization for 10 years.
+He was succeeded by Kevin Maynard, a Geneseo native and former executive director of Galesburg’s Orpheum Theatre.

 The RME board asked her and Danner last summer to analyze RME's status and recommend options for the future, since former CEO Deb Sandry-Powers left in May 2018 after four years to pursue other career opportunities.